JimmyLin39/Resource-Wall/README.md

 # Resource Wall

+Pinterest for learners.

+Allow learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.

 ## Features:
 * users can save an external URL along with a title and description
 * users can search for already-saved resources created by any user